tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志采集/LogListener 采集/LogListener 升级指南_intl_en.md

 To experience better CLS log collection service, you can upgrade the LogListener automatically and manually via the console.
 After the LogListener version is upgraded, users don’t need to download the latest-version installer, they can set a time period for auto upgrade or select specific machines to upgrade manually by one click.

 >?
-Auto upgrade is supported for LogListener v2.5.0 and above.
+> - Auto upgrade is supported for LogListener v2.5.0 and above.
 For better user experience, you are advised to [install or upgrade to the latest-version LogListener](https://intl.cloud.tencent.com/document/product/614/17414).
->
+> - Python 2 is needed for auto upgrade.Auto upgrade cannot be performed on a LogListener with Python 3 installed.

 ## Directions